Ideal-theoretic Explanation of Capacity-achieving Decoding: Introduction

-The goal of this paper is to provide a unifying algebraic framework that (a) captures bundling algebraically, (b) captures most of the algorithmic success also algebraically, leaving well-defined parts for combinatorial analysis and (c) leads to new codes that also achieve capacity.
-In this work we use basic notions from linear algebra and polynomial rings to present a unifying definition (see \cref{def: poly ideal codes,def: linear op codes}) that captures the codes very generally, and also the decoding ability (see \cref{thm:intro}).
-We elaborate on these below.
+The goal of this write-up is to provide a unifying algebraic framework that (a) captures bundling algebraically, (b) captures most of the algorithmic success also algebraically, leaving well-defined parts for combinatorial analysis and (c) leads to new codes that also achieve capacity.
+In this work we use basic notions from linear algebra and polynomial rings to present a unifying definition (see \cref{def: poly ideal codes,def: linear op codes}) that captures the codes very generally, and also their efficient decoding {properties} (see \cref{thm:intro}).
+We also describe some new variants of these codes (see \cref{sec: popular codes as poly ideal codes}), that can be analyzed using this unifying framework and shown to achieve capacity We elaborate on these below.

-\paragraph{Polynomial ideal codes.} Our starting point are what we term ``polynomial ideal codes''.
-A {\em polynomial ideal code} over a finite field $\F$ and parameters $k,s$ is specified by $n$ pairwise relatively prime monic polynomials $E_0(X),\dots, E_{n-1}(X) \in \F[X]$\footnote{Here $\F[X]$ refers to the ring of univariate polynomials in the variable $X$ over the field $\F$ while $\F_{<k}[X]$ refers to the vector-space of polynomials in $\F[X]$ of degree strictly less than $k$.} of degree equal to $s$.
-The encoding maps a message $p \in \F^k$ (interpreted as a polynomial of degree less than $k$) to $n$ symbols as follows:
+\paragraph{Polynomial ideal codes.} Our starting point is what we term ``polynomial ideal codes''.
+A \emph{polynomial ideal code} over a finite field $\F$ and parameters $k,s$ is specified by $n$ pairwise relatively prime monic polynomials $E_0(X),\dots, E_{n-1}(X) \in \F[X]$ of degree equal to $s$.\footnote{Here $\F[X]$ refers to the ring of univariate polynomials in the variable $X$ over the field $\F$ while $\F_{<k}[X]$ refers to the vector-space of polynomials in $\F[X]$ of degree strictly less than $k$.} The encoding maps a message $p \in \F^k$ (interpreted as a polynomial of degree less than $k$) to $n$ symbols as follows:

-The codes described above, Reed-Solomon, FRS, Multiplicity and $\AFRS$, are all examples of polynomial ideal codes.: For Reed-Solomon codes, this is folklore knowledge: The evaluation point $a_i$ corresponds to going mod $E_i(X) = (X-a_i)$.
-For any bundling of the Reed-Solomon codes this follows by taking product of the corresponding polynomials.
+The codes described above, Reed-Solomon, FRS, Multiplicity and $\AFRS$, are all examples of polynomial ideal codes.
+(A rigorous proof can be found in \cref{sec: popular codes as poly ideal codes}).
+For Reed-Solomon codes, this is folklore knowledge: the evaluation point $a_i$ corresponds to going mod $E_i(X) = (X-a_i)$. {By this we mean that value a polynomial at the evaluation point $a_i$ is the same as the remainder obtained when the polynomial is divided by $E_i(X)=(X-a_i)$.} For any bundling of the Reed-Solomon codes this follows by taking {the} product of the corresponding polynomials.
 For multiplicity codes of order $s$, the evaluation of a polynomial and its derivatives at $a_i$ corresponds to going modulo $E_i(X) = (X-a_i)^s$.

 The abstraction of polynomial ideal codes is not new to this work.
 Indeed Guruswami, Sahai and Sudan~\cite[Appendix A]{GuruswamiSS2000} already proposed these codes as a good abstraction of algebraic codes.
 Their framework is even more general, in particular they even consider non-polynomial ideals such as in $\Z$.
 They suggest algorithmic possibilities but do not flesh out the details.
 In this work we show (see \cref{sec: poly ideal johnson bound}) that polynomial ideal codes, as we define them, are indeed list-decodable up to the Johnson radius.
 We note that the proof involves some steps not indicated in the previous work but for the most part this confirms the previous thinking.